Alejogb1/job-board/blog-data/why-isnt-airflows-onfailurecallback-being-triggered-after-task-failures.md

 id: "why-isnt-airflows-onfailurecallback-being-triggered-after-task-failures"
 ---

-Okay, let's tackle this.
-I’ve seen this tripping up a few teams, and it's almost always down to a subtle misunderstanding of how Airflow handles task states and the lifecycle of those callbacks.
+,  I’ve seen this tripping up a few teams, and it's almost always down to a subtle misunderstanding of how Airflow handles task states and the lifecycle of those callbacks.
 So, instead of diving headfirst into the code, I think it’s best we first explore the landscape of task states within Airflow.

 Airflow task instances move through various states: `scheduled`, `queued`, `running`, `success`, `failed`, `skipped`, `up_for_retry`, and a few others.
 The key here is that the `on_failure_callback` specifically triggers when a task instance enters the `failed` state *after* all its retry attempts, if applicable, have been exhausted.
 It's not a catch-all for every error that might occur within a task's execution.
 This often leads to confusion because people assume that any task that doesn't complete successfully automatically triggers the `on_failure_callback`.
 It’s not that simple, unfortunately.